inductivekickback/ncs_ble_esb_demo/README.md

 The BLE connection looks like this:
 <p align="center"><img src="https://user-images.githubusercontent.com/6494431/127812915-d1d09291-e4d5-47c2-bcce-922ccc5651a2.gif" width="1024"></p>

-And the timeslots fits in to the schedule like this:
+And the timeslots fit in to the schedule like this:
 <p align="center"><img src="https://user-images.githubusercontent.com/6494431/127733643-084f0694-cbba-405c-8e93-ffa147135ae9.gif" width="1024"></p>

 ##### Features